The Center for Economic Accountability exists to change the way Americans think and feel about economic development in their communities.

 We can do all this thanks to the support of our generous donors; individuals and foundations who share our principled opposition to corporate welfare and crony capitalism.
 Now more than ever, we need your support as well.
 Please click here to make a tax-deductible donation today.

 And if you think we could help you in any way — or if you think there’s something we should know about what’s going on in your community — reach out and start the conversation.
-We’re here to make a difference, and we’re always open to talk.
+We’re here to make a difference, and we’re always open to a conversation.